dheerajshenoy/navi/rtd/api.rst

        Toggles the visibility state of the menubar.
        :return: ``void``

-.. function:: toggle(state: bool)
+.. data :: visible (state: bool)

-   Toggles the menubar with the state *state*.
+   Visibility of the menubar

    :param bool state: Visibility state of the menubar.
    :return: ``void``